woodrowbarlow/stop-hb805/_posts/2025-07-26-how-hb-805-got-ruined.md

 tags: [wip]
 ---

 HB-805, which is titled the "Prevent Sexual Exploitation of Women and Minors Act", didn't start as an anti-trans bill.
-The [original draft](https://www.ncleg.gov/Sessions/2025/Bills/House/PDF/H805v0.pdf) was authored by [House Rep. Jackson](https://www.ncleg.gov/Members/Biography/H/804) in a [sub-committee focused on preventing human trafficking](TODO ADD LINK).
+The [original draft](https://www.ncleg.gov/Sessions/2025/Bills/House/PDF/H805v0.pdf) was authored by [House Rep. Jackson](https://www.ncleg.gov/Members/Biography/H/804) in a sub-committee focused on preventing human trafficking (TODO ADD LINK).

 The original draft focused on: